LaurentVeyssier/Disaster_Response_Pipeline/README.md

 The datasets used for training the model has been provided by [Appen](https://www.figure-eight.com/) (formally Figure 8).
 The datasets are composed of :
 - a message dataset collected from various sources during past disaster around the globe.
 It has a total of 26,248 text messages (original language and english translation)
-- a categories dataset tagging each message along 36 labels (classification classes).
+- a categories dataset tagging each message along 36 binary labels (for classification).

 3. Architecture of the project